staD020/png2prg/readme.md

  - Play NTSC .sid tunes at the right speed (thanks Acrouzet).
  - Bugfix: palette detection must detect all hires colors, also on odd pixels.
+ - Bugfix: dont look at border area to determine hires pixels.

 ## Changes for version 1.10